jon-harper/E34M1/docs/modules/bottom.md

 This part has a matching [Sideways Cooling Inlet for Beacon](rear.md#sideways-cooling-inlet-for-beacon) that accomodates the Beacon connector.

+The Y offset of the Beacon probe is 34mm.

 **Origin**: [Beacon 3D mount solution for E34M1 - EVA 3 for Mercury One](https://www.printables.com/model/438193-beacon-3d-mount-solution-for-e34m1-eva-3-for-mercu) by [cuiviemen](https://www.printables.com/@cuiviemen_127292)

 **Bill of Materials**